Y-Chat/y-chat/social-service/README.md

 # Social Service
 ## TODO
-- how to access the swagger-ui with spring security
-- update openapi file
+- update openapi file after the changes

 ## About
 - The Social service manages users, groups, and chats and their relationships